Vogrie Country Park

 Vogrie Country Park in Scotland is managed by Midlothian Council.
 It consists of a woodland estate surrounding the Victorian Vogrie House.

 It is located around 12 mi from Edinburgh between Pathhead and Gorebridge.

 Facilities in the parkland include a miniature railway, 9-hole golf course, children's play area and four miles of walks.

+The park is the home to Vogrie Pogrie Festival, held annually mid September since 2021.

 The River Tyne flows through the park.